mattianeroni/NEH/README.md

-## Learnheuristic and reinforcement learning in Flowshops
+## Flowshops optimization

-This work comes from a collaboration between:

-- ICSO@IN3 - Comp.
-Sc.
-Dept. - Universitat Oberta de Catalunya
-- University of Parma
-- University of Modena and Reggio Emilia

-The objective of the collaboration consists in the exploraion and implementation of machine learning approaches into flowshop environments.
+Implementation of the Nawaz, Enscore and Ham algorithm (NEH) with the Taillard acceleration described in

+'Taillard, E. (1990).
+Some efficient heuristic methods for the flow shop sequencing problem.
+European Journal of Operational Research, 47(1), 65-74.'